Barton Robinson and his family find a home-A true story WC 1471

 "Tell the Colonel we'll take it and thank him for the reference."
 They returned to Pleasanton to make arrangements to move.

 They moved in and settled firmly in the community.
-Barton bought a number of lots, one for each of his four boys.
+Barton bought a number of plots, one for each of his four boys.

-They farmed the land and watched as the local Indians ran buffalo over the bluff, not far from their house.
+They farmed the land and watched as the local Indians as they ran buffalo over the bluff, not far from their house.
 Below their women would skin and butcher meat for winter.
 They never bothered Barton or his family, but shared some of the meat.

 Many years later, after the boys were grown and married, Barton stood in the grove where white stones outlined the graves of his niece and babies that didn't live long after their birth.
 He looked out over the land his son's had settled and built their own homes.